mobile app bar

 There is some validity in Hodges’ statement.
 He isn’t bashing today’s game but just voicing his opinion.
 Aside from a handful of isolation plays, teams didn’t have such free-flowing offenses.
 Each action led to a specific outcome.

 Nearly every team in the NBA functions through a read-and-react oriented offensive style.
 This includes plenty of drive and kick looks to get the defense moving before taking an open shot.
-The lack of certainty in touches for a role play like Hodges resulted in his stance.
+The lack of certainty in touches for a role player like Hodges resulted in his stance.

-The NBA will keep changing as players and the game evolve.
+But the NBA will keep changing as players and the game evolve.
 Hodges may not be the biggest fan of how the NBA plays now, but that could easily change in the coming years.

 Post Edited By:Thilo Latrell Widder